crowdfavorite-mirrors/wp-really-simple-facebook-twitter-share-buttons/readme.txt

 == Upgrade Notice ==

+= 2.10.3 =
+Users having versions from 2.10.1 and 2.10.2 should upgrade due to a bugfix on the Pinterest button

 = 2.4.4 =
 Users having versions from 2.4 to 2.4.3 should upgrade due to a bugfix on the Google+ and Pinterest buttons